 What is Straight Talk?

 Straight Talk customers select whichever plan is most appropriate for their needs and budget in the current month and can change plans or leave the service at any time with no penalty.
-Straight Talk sells high-demand phones like the iPhone and offers up to unlimited domestic talk, text, and data so that customers can live their lives to the fullest without feeling trapped in a contract.
+It sells high-demand phones like the iPhone and offers up to unlimited domestic talk, text, and data so that customers can live their lives to the fullest without feeling trapped in a contract.

-About the Straight Talk company
+About the Straight Talk Company

 Today, Straight Talk still provides some of the top no-contract phones and plans, starting at $35/month for data, talk, and text.
 Straight Talk is the provider for users who want options.
 Pay for a $35/month plan this month, increase your data the following month, drop down to a cheaper plan the following month, take a month off, come back the next month: as a Straight Talk user, your payments are up to you.